AlanenR/batch-processing/README.md

 **Step 2: Install the required packages by running:**

-    - $ pip install -r requirements.txt
+    - $ pip3 install -r requirements.txt

 **Step 3: Running the application:**

-    - $ Run python main.py to start the application.
+    - $ Run python3 main.py to start the application.

 ## Testing